tatusl/tatusl.dev/content/posts/kubeconfig-per-file.md

 ## Other stuff to make my life easier with kubectl

 In addition to loading kube configs, I created a function for unloading them.
-This simply unsets the `KUBECONFIG` environment variable.
+This simply unsets the `KUBECONFIG` environment variable:

-Unload:

 ```
 unloadkubeconfig() {